 There will also be social and political impacts.

-Here are some questions, considerations, and stories shared by other Canadians in 2020 that may help with your decision as to whether to move back in 2021:
+Here are some questions, considerations, and stories shared by other Canadians in 2020 and 2021 that may help with your decision as to whether to move back in 2021:

 I think of this time as the end of the children's game "musical chairs".
 Since 2017 I have witnessed Canadians abroad and others wishing to live in Canada migrating at an increasingly rapid pace and with more and more urgency.
 Many were looking for a proverbial "safe chair" to be in if challenging times hit their world.
 This peaked in the months leading up to February 2020 where immigration hit a record high in Canada and returning Canadians were even impacting real estate prices in certain markets because of their numbers.